 Data from mini-assessments and topic assessments for all FSA and EOC subjects will be analyzed via G2D and PowerBI and used to drive instruction.
-In addition, all baseline and mid-year data will be monitored and used to modify instruction and conduct small groups.
-Administrative walk-throughs will also serve as a measure of data collection to determine the effectiveness of teaching and learning as evidenced by lesson plans, delivery, and student engagement.
+In addition, all baseline and midyear data will be monitored and used to modify instruction and provide differentiated instruction.
+Administrative walkthroughs will also serve as a measure of data collection to determine the effectiveness of teaching and learning as evidenced by lesson plans, content delivery, the classroom environment, and student engagement.